cjheath/adl/README.md

 <th align="right" valign="top">Reference Variables</th>
 <td valign="top">
 <p>
 The built-in variable Reference allows assigning a reference to another Object.
-The Syntax for the value of a Reference is the syntax defined for object names.
+The Syntax supports a path name for referring to a named object, or an object literal (an anonymous object of the right type).
 </p>
 <p>
 There is a special rule for assigning to a Reference